Crypto Taxes Explained in June 2025

 The key takeaways on crypto tax in the US are as follows:

-- The IRS views crypto assets as property, so they’re taxed the same as stocks, ETFs, and other investment classes.
+• The IRS views crypto assets as property, so they’re taxed the same as stocks, ETFs, and similar investment classes.

-- Capital gains tax is assessed on realized profits, meaning you need to pay tax only if you sell your crypto for more than you bought it.
-Tax rates depend on whether the crypto assets were held for under or over 12 months.
+• Capital gains tax is assessed on realized profits, meaning you need to pay tax only if you sell your crypto for more than you bought it.
+Losses reduce taxable gains, and tax rates depend on whether the crypto assets were held for under or over 12 months.

-- The IRS will also tax crypto income, such as staking and yield farming.
-This is added to your income for the respective year.
+• The IRS will also tax crypto income, such as staking and yield farming.
+This is added to your taxable income for the respective year.

 Do You Have to Pay Tax on Crypto in the US?

-In short: Yes, taxes apply if you sell or earn crypto.
+In short, yes.
+Taxes apply when you sell, send, spend, or earn crypto if any of these activities result in a gain.
 Capital gains tax applies when you sell for a profit, and income tax applies to crypto earnings like staking or mining.

 Cryptocurrencies like Bitcoin and Ethereum are unregulated financial instruments.
-However, the IRS treats digital assets as property, meaning they’re taxed like any other investment – such as stocks and mutual funds.
-Whether or not you’ll be required to pay tax depends on many different variables.
-Nonetheless, there are two forms of crypto tax that you need to be aware of.
-First, there’s capital gains tax.
+However, the IRS treats digital assets as property, meaning they’re taxed like similar capital investments, such as stocks and mutual funds.
+Whether or not you’ll be required to pay tax depends on many different variables, including your income tax bracket in some cases.
+Nonetheless, there are two forms of crypto tax that you need to be aware of: capital gains and income tax.
+Let’s discuss capital gains first.

-Just like stocks, tax on crypto gains is only applicable to realized profits.
+Just like stocks, tax on crypto gains only applies to realized profits.
 In simple terms, this means that you’ve sold the cryptocurrencies for a profit.
-Suppose you bought 1 Bitcoin in January 2023 for $21,000.
-You sold your 1 Bitcoin in April 2023 when it was worth $30,000.
-Therefore, your realized capital gains are $9,000.
+Suppose you bought 1 Bitcoin in January 2024 for $39,000.
+You sold your 1 Bitcoin in March 2024 when it was worth $72,000.
+Therefore, your realized capital gains are $33,000.
 In this instance, the crypto investment was held for under 12 months, so short-term capital gains tax rates apply.
+In most cases, short-term capital gains are taxed at your normal income tax rate.

 How Is Cryptocurrency Taxed?

-There are many different products and services in the crypto space.
-Some will trigger a tax obligation, while others won’t.
-The specific type of tax treatment and applicable rates will also vary.
+Decentralized finance (DeFi) and crypto lending represent some of the newer opportunities in the crypto space.
+Some types of crypto activities, such as DeFi yields, will trigger a tax obligation, while others (such as transfers between crypto wallets that you own) will not.
+The specific type of tax treatment and applicable rates will also vary depending on the type and duration of the event.

-This section discusses the most common scenarios crypto investors may face and how the IRS taxes them.
+This section discusses the most common scenarios that crypto investors may face, and how the IRS taxes them.
+Notably, taxable events typically hinge on assets changing hands.
+Let’s look at some examples.

 Profitable Crypto Investments

 Most of you will be wondering about taxes on profitable crypto investments.
 If you’ve previously invested in stocks, the same rules apply to crypto assets.
-In a nutshell, the IRS is only interested in your crypto profits once the digital assets have been disposed of.
+In a nutshell, the IRS looks at assets that have changed hands, creating a gain or a loss.
+They refer to these events as disposals.

-Crucially, the Bitcoin has not been disposed of, meaning that your $54,000 profit is unrealized.
-This will continue to be the case until you decide to sell.
-When you do, your profits are realized, meaning they are liable for capital gains tax.
+Crucially, the Bitcoin has not been disposed of, meaning that your $90,000 profit is unrealized.
+The gain remains unrealized until you decide to sell.
+When you do, your profits are realized, meaning they are subject to capital gains tax.

-In this example, the investment has been held for over 12 months.
+In this example, you held the investment for over 12 months.
 So, regardless of when you decide to cash out, long-term capital gains tax rates will apply.
 Conversely, selling within 12 months of making the investment triggers short-term capital gains tax rates.

 Now, here is some important information on what the IRS considers realized profits.